Tasty-Kiwi/Lantern-bot/README.md

 ## License

-Lantern is licensed under BSD 4-Clause License.
+Lantern is licensed under MIT-0 License.
+Credit is appreciated but not required.